you are already a guild member, there are more detailed

 membership chair.
 The letter can be used for your guild discount until you receive your membership card.
-The membership card and name badge will be available at an upcoming guild meeting, if not picked What are the benefits of joining the guild?
+The membership card and name badge will be available at an upcoming guild What are the benefits of joining the guild?

 A: A monthly online newsletter, opportunities to attend professional workshops, discounts at some local yarn shops,